iSHAREScheme/Documentation/satellite/ep_creation.rst

 ~~~~~~~~~~~~~~~~~

 200 OK
     | When a valid request is sent an OK result should be returned.
+The request body is echoed along with an added attribute *Status* confirming the status of the request.

+400 Bad Request
+    | The request could not be processed.
+Error message is returned.

 401 Unauthorized
     | When ``Authorization`` header is either missing, invalid or token has already expired.